Frequency of Updates:

 - Audit programs designed specifically for full scope and DOL limited-scope audits

-- Introductory material, including illustrative current year auditor's reports and compilation reports for the prior year statement of net assets
+- Introductory material, including illustrative auditor's reports

 To make using these Practice Aids as efficient as possible, they are based on the practice aids included in PPC's Guide to Audits of Employee Benefit Plans.
 However, numerous changes have been made to address the specific issues involved in auditing 403(b) plans.
 We've tailored these Practice Aids for the unique aspects of auditing 403(b) plans, saving you time on every engagement.
 Our practical “how-to” engagement process includes extensive practical considerations to help you perform these engagements in a cost effective manner.
 Links to related accounting and auditing guidance on Checkpoint are also included.